 What Your Doctor Will Do At Your Consultation:

 The first step toward managing anxiety is recognizing that you suffer from it.
-The first step is a medical evaluation if you think you have an anxiety disorder.
+Your doctor will start with a medical evaluation.

 A mental health professional or primary care doctor will thoroughly assess your symptoms, including asking questions about your life experiences and current circumstances.